Offa's Dyke - Abergavenny to Monmouth (★★★★★)

 From the front

-From here the path heads on through the dry arid fields of Wales (I bet that hasn't been said too many times before), heading down to Caggle Street, where we find the more modern Cwmmera Baptist Church - which wouldn't look out of place in southern America.
+From here the path heads on through the dry arid fields of Wales (I bet that hasn't been said too many times before), heading down to Caggle Street, where we find a more modern Cwmmera Baptist Church - which actually wouldn't look out of place in southern America.

-Y'all gotta take a gander at this church! (my apologies)
+Y'all gotta take a gander at this (sorry about that)

 Final look back